mckoss/racetrack/README.md

 ```trackWidth``` How wide the track path is in pixels.

 ```path``` A sequence of points defining the centerline of the track (typically
-drawns from the starting line to the finishing line).
+drawn from the starting line to the finishing line).

 The example ```U_TRACK``` is defined as: